• Skip to primary navigation

 The easy sweet potato dessert you need to try this year!

-A Sweet Potato Dessert you Need to Try
+A Sweet Potato Dessert you need to try

-This is not the same thing as a sweet potato casserole!
+This Sweet Potato Dump Cake is not the same thing as a sweet potato casserole!
 Using the boxed cake mix really makes this into a dessert.
 And it’s much easier than the dump cake that was shared on TikTok last year.

 Why This Recipe Works